Giving Tuesday 2022 is gonna be epic.

 Check in with your donors!
 See how they’re doing.
 If everyone’s splashing out for luxuries like gas, milk, and housing, well, this might not be your best Giving Tuesday ever.
 But if your donor base is holding steady with employment and community, this could be a very good year indeed.

-Check in with your donors prior to Giving Tuesday, ahead of the midterm elections.
+Tap into that sense of investment prior to Giving Tuesday—folks that have invested in their own future may relate to the idea of building a better world for the next generation.
 Give them a guarantee that their donation will do some real good this Giving Tuesday—when it comes to investments, a sure thing is hard to pass up.

 Low Unemployment